 - Make sure that pets, other people, and animals stay off the floor.

 - Protect the plants in the room.
-Vinegar is a non-toxic killer for weeds and algae, but it can have the same effect for plants.
+Vinegar is a non-toxic killer for weeds and algae, but it can have the same effect on plants.
 Wet them with water to provide them with a protective layer.
 You can also use a plastic sheet to cover the plants.

 3. Cleaning the Concrete Floor with Vinegar

 - Apply the vinegar solution to the concrete floor.
 Make sure that the floor gets covered thoroughly.

 - After covering the floor, scrub the area with a long-handled scrub brush (click to check current price on Amazon) to get rid of dirt and grime that was stuck on the concrete floor.

 - After scrubbing, it is best to wait at least five to twenty minutes before rinsing, depending on the concentration of vinegar in the solution.
 That allows the concrete to absorb the cleaning solution so the vinegar can work best.